8 Financial statements: A second look

 chech_balance n

 Note that we use the window function lag() in this query.
 With a window function, the data are organized into partitions and the function operates on each partition independently and possibly uses data from multiple rows of data within that window.
 Here we construct partitions based on gvkey using group_by(gvkey) because we only want to consider values for a given firm.
 The data within each partition are ordered by datadate using window_order().
-As its name suggests, the lag() function for each value simply returns the value for the previous element in the window.5 We will see several window functions in this book, including lead() (the opposite of lag()), row_number() (the position of the row in the window), and cumsum() (the cumulative sum of the window’s values).
+As its name suggests, the lag() function for each value simply returns the value for the previous element in the window.3 We will see several window functions in this book, including lead() (the opposite of lag()), row_number() (the position of the row in the window), and cumsum() (the cumulative sum of the window’s values).
+A short discussion of window functions is found in Chapter 21 of R for Data Science.

 tol <- 0.1